Home

 Verdict on supporting devices and OS:

 It’s a tie.
-Skype can be a great pick since it can be accessed from Xbox, Alexa, and Tablet as well.
+Skype can be a great pick since it can be accessed from Xbox, Alexa, and Tablets as well.
 Slack is great too because apart from mobile and desktop apps, it can also be accessed directly from the browser.

 Notifications keep users informed about events that need their attention.
 When implementing the tool for team collaboration, notifications are an important feature to consider:

-Skype notifications can be managed from settings tabs.
+Skype notifications can be managed from the settings tabs.
 Users can control push notifications as per their preferences.

 Slack notifies users of messages that are directed to them.
 You get a notification when the user gets a DM, is mentioned by someone in a channel, receives a reminder from the Slack bot, or when someone uses their keywords.
 Key notification features to consider:

-Verdict on Notifications:
+Verdict on Notifications

 Skype wins over Slack.
 Both these apps can be customized in terms of notifications and a lot can be managed.
-A lot of users complain about Slack’s notification, which sometimes can be overwhelming.
+A lot of users complain about Slack’s notifications, which sometimes can be overwhelming.
 Skype’s DND saves a great deal of annoyance.

 Accessing adequate information is key to working faster and smarter and increasing productivity, and hence it is an important feature to consider.